Organic ghee and green pasture are two symbiotic terms that stand responsible for each other’s quality.

 Green grass initiates beneficial fermentation, where grass sugars are converted to acids.
-These organic acids protect the nutritional worth of the offered silage by stopping decay of microorganisms from using the nutrients.
-When you catch the ensilage procedure right, you are offering cattle a dietary product that cows find delicious and it has negligible nutritious losses in contrast to the original pasture.
+These organic acids protect the nutritional worth of the offered silage by stopping the decay of microorganisms from using the nutrients.
+When you catch the ensilage procedure right, you are offering cattle a dietary product that cows find delicious, and it has negligible nutritious losses in contrast to the original pasture.

-It is unstated that milk from cows fed on substantial quantities of foraged grass comprises higher parts of UFA and CLA than cows that are fed on diets mostly made of preserved forages, concentrated supplements, and grains.
-Limited information is accessible for the comparison of pasture-based and TMR feeding systems on the configuration and quality of raw milk over an entire lactation season.
+It is unstated that milk from cows fed on substantial quantities of foraged grass comprises higher parts of UFA and CLA than cows fed on diets mostly made of preserved forages, concentrated supplements, and grains.
+Limited information is accessible for comparing pasture-based and TMR feeding systems on the configuration and quality of raw milk over an entire lactation season.

 Farming practices are chiefly commanded by a specific region’s climate and local resources.
-For example in New Zealand, which is facilitated with a moderate climate, the farming is mostly based around the use of open pasture as a low-cost prime feed source.
-Typically, in pasture-based feeding systems, cows are maintained outdoors grazing fresh pasture during the warmer months.
+For example, in New Zealand, facilitated by a moderate climate, farming mainly uses open pasture as a low-cost prime feed source.
+In pasture-based feeding systems, cows are typically maintained outdoors while grazing fresh pasture during the warmer months.

 How free grazing cow milk is assessed as a better quality dairy raw ingredient?

-Organic farming and green pasture is linked
+Organic farming and green pasture are linked.

-Animal welfare is one of the basic needs of organic farming
+Animal welfare is one of the basic needs of organic farming.

 organic ghee and green pasture, organic ghee and green, organic ghee, ghee and green pasture, ghee and green